 Media Viability in Difficult Contexts

 Independent media in less-developed economies and repressive environments face – because of the nature of these environments – many threats to their survival.
 The safety of media workers is jeopardized, media outlets are forcibly closed down, or the medium can simply not generate enough revenue due to low purchasing power of the audience.
-The concern that audiences in these contexts do not have access quality, reliable information available is already very real.
+The concern that audiences in these contexts do not have access to quality, reliable information is already very real.

 Nevertheless, structured, comparative research about the struggle for continued existence of these media businesses in these contexts remains limited.
 The available studies do find that – unsurprisingly – media operating in difficult contexts are fragile.
 For them, the digital transformation forms an extra complicating factor in addition to the challenges originating from the overall political or economic environment (or both).
 Despite some efforts to ascertain which factors have the most effect on the viability of media outlets (political or economic), this remains unclear.

 Despite the limited availability of comparative research, there are several initiatives to capture the environment in which media operate – and the effect of the environment on media viability – in media landscape reports.
 These reports generally provide a description of the political and economic environment in a country and whether this environment is conducive to the media sector or not.

 Media Viability in Relatively Rich and Democratic Societies

 Media in the economically more developed and democratic societies have faced increasing difficulties to sustain themselves financially in the past few years.
 This is also one of the main reasons that media viability has become a well-researched topic in these countries.
 Much of what is said above about the state of media in difficult contexts is also true for these media.
 Traditionally, they have had very little need to adjust their business models to changing audience needs.
 This, combined with the idea that journalists and editors know best what the audience wants to and should know, has led to a lack of business acumen.
 4